 Degrees and Certifications:

 Teams consisting of the district superintendent, principals, teachers and parents then conduct classroom observations and interviews with the finalists.
-Individually, each team member awards an overall score for each candidate.
-After a discussion and review of all scores, the District Teacher of the Year is selected.
+Each team member awards an overall score for each candidate.
+After a discussion and review of all scores, the district’s teacher of the year is selected.